Allowing Search Engines To Crawl a Site

 A crawler will process several elements from a website.
 These include, but are not limited to:

+The title of the page.
+The Description of a page.
+Any links and anchors on a page, both internal and external.
+The content of headings.
+The content of the main text.
+Images and alternative text provided for those images.
 Each bot will have its design that is largely hidden from the public and therefore might favour different properties of the markup more than others.

 Depending on some other factors that will be visited in another post, the spider will revisit these pages periodically to check for updates.